 Whether there are any delinquent tax and/or mechanics liens on record.

-Whether there are any lis pendens on record.
+Whether there are any lis pendens (suit pending) on record.

 DOCUMENTATION.
 The Credit Union will document the reason(s) for the mitigation strategy (e.g., hardship letter) and, if it is a modified loan, the borrower’s commitment to pay.
 This documentation will be kept in the loan file.